franpoz/SHERLOCK/README.md

 * A custom search zone definition by implementing the [SearchZone](https://github.com/franpoz/SHERLOCK/tree/master/sherlockpipe/sherlockpipe/search_zones/SearchZone.py). class that we provide.
 Then, inject your python file into the `CUSTOM_SEARCH_ZONE` property and let SHERLOCK use your code.
+* Custom search modes: 'tls', 'bls', 'grazing', 'comet' or 'custom'.
+You can search for transits by using TLS, BLS, TLS for a grazing template, TLS for a comet template or even inject your custom transit template (this is currently included as an experimental feature).

 For better understanding of usage please see the [examples](https://github.com/franpoz/SHERLOCK/tree/master/examples/properties/custom_algorithms.yaml),